Frequently Asked Questions

 - Unit might be off on safety.
 Press the reset button ONE time – make sure you have oil in your tank.

 A cold chimney flue can cause this when the unit first fires; however, if it persists this can indicate a problem.
 Do not attempt to troubleshoot or fix on your own.
-Call our office to arrange for a Service Technician to come to your home.
+Call for a Service Technician to come to your home.